An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 \end{postulate} Here, the ``dynamical system'' means quantum system, and the ``real dynamical variable'' means observable.

 Based on Postulates~\ref{state_space}, \ref{measurements}, and \ref{Dirac} above, we can show that an elementary event \emph{with probability one} occurs certainly in quantum mechanics.
 To see this, let us consider a quantum system with finite-dimensional state space, and a measurement described by an observable $M$ performed upon the system.
-Suppose that the probability of getting result $m_0$ is one in the measurement performed upon the system in a state represented by a state vector $\Psi$.
 Let

-be a spectral decomposition of the observable $M$, where $E_m$ is the projector onto the eigenspace of $M$ with eigenvalue $m$.
-Then, it follows from Postulate~\ref{measurements} that $(\Psi, E_{m_0}\Psi)=1$.
-This implies that $\Psi$ is an eigenvector of $M$ belonging to the eigenvalue $m_0$, since $\Psi$ is a unit vector.
+be a spectral decomposition of the observable $M$, where $\Omega$ is the spectrum of $M$ and $E_m$ is the projector onto the eigenspace of $M$ with eigenvalue $m$ for every $m\in\Omega$.

+Suppose that the probability of getting an outcome $m_0\in\Omega$ is one in the measurement of $M$ performed upon the system in a state represented by a state vector $\Psi$.
+Then, it follows from Postulate~\ref{measurements}~(i) that $(\Psi, E_{m_0}\Psi)=1$.
+This implies that $\Psi$ is an eigenvector of $M$ belonging to the eigenvalue $m_0$, i.e., $M\Psi=m_0\Psi$, since $\Psi$ is a unit vector.
 Therefore, we have that immediately before the measurement, the quantum system is in an eigenstate of the observable $M$, belonging to the eigenvalue $m_0$.
 It follows from Postulate~\ref{Dirac} that the measurement of $M$ will \emph{certainly} gives as result the number $m_0$.
 Hence, it turns out that \emph{an elementary event with probability one occurs certainly in quantum mechanics}.